We are hiring!

 Raising Concerns Externally

 Ipeco would prefer employees to raise concerns using the above procedure.
-Employees may, however, despite the assurances provided in this procedure, feel unable to raise concerns internally and believe that it is more appropriate to raise their concern with an external organisation, such as a regulator.
+Employees may, however, despite the assurances provided in this Policy, feel unable to raise concerns internally and believe that it is more appropriate to raise their concern with an external organisation, such as a regulator.
 It is open to all employees to do so.
 It will rarely, if ever, however, be appropriate to contact the media.

 There is a list of prescribed organisations to which disclosures may be made (see the Public Interest Disclosure Act 1998, as amended by the Public Interest Disclosure (Prescribed Persons) (Amendment) Order 2003).